Hejsil/zig-clap/README.md

 The `help` function is the simplest to call.
 It only takes an `OutStream` and a slice of `Param([]const u8)`.
 This function assumes that the id of each parameter is the help message.

-The `clap.helpEx` is the generic version of `help`.
-It can print a help message for any `Param`, but requires some extra arguments for it to work.
+The `helpEx` is the generic version of `help`.
+It can print a help message for any `Param`, but requires some extra arguments to work.

 ```rust
 fn getHelp(_: void, param: clap.Param(u8)) error{}![]const u8 {